top of page

 On the other side of the debate, Saudi Arabia, supported by Russia, Iran, and others, argued that the real problem lies not with plastics themselves but instead with the pollution they create.
 Saudi delegate Abdulrahman Al Gwaiz articulated their stance: "If you address plastic pollution, there should be no issue with producing plastics because the problem is the pollution, not the plastics themselves."

-Iran highlighted the "huge gap" in perspectives among the negotiating parties, while Russia criticized certain nations for setting ambitions "too high," which only added to the discord.
+Iran highlighted the "huge gap" in perspectives among the negotiating parties, while Russia criticised certain nations for setting ambitions "too high," which only added to the discord.

-Environmental organizations sounded alarms over the perils of relying on consensus-driven decision-making processes, warning that such an approach could ultimately derail the necessary progress.
+Environmental organisations sounded alarms over the perils of consensus-driven decision-making processes, warning that such an approach could ultimately derail the necessary progress.
 Graham Forbes of Greenpeace urged, "We need to break out of this cage of consensus that is condemning us to failure and start thinking creatively about how to deliver a treaty that the world desperately needs."

 Comments